Non-commutative nature of $\ell$-adic vanishing cycles: Preliminaries

-\ssec{Notations} We fix here some notations that we will adopt in the main body of the paper. \sssec{} Let $\scrO_{\uK}$ be a complete and strict discrete valuation ring, and $K \supseteq \scrO_\uK$ its fraction field\footnote{In the introduction, we only assumed $\scrO_{\uK}$ to be excellent and strictly henselian.
-This further assumption on $\scrO_{\uK}$ is harmless, by \cite[Expos\'e XIII, Proposition 2.1.12]{sga7ii}. }.
-We assume that the residue field is perfect
+Let $\scrO_{\uK}$ be a complete\footnote{In the introduction, we only assumed $\scrO_{\uK}$ to be excellent and strictly henselian.
+This further assumption on $\scrO_{\uK}$ is harmless in view of \cite[Expos\'e XIII, Proposition 2.1.12]{sga7ii}. } strict discrete valuation ring and $\uK \supseteq \scrO_{\uK}$ its fraction field.
+We assume that the residue field is perfect.